microdotblog/indie-microblogging/Part 1/Leaving Twitter.md

 The unique tragedy with Twitter’s changing attitude toward developers is that so many of Twitter’s early innovations [did come from third-party developers][9].
 The word tweet, the first use of a bird icon, and even the character counter started in Twitterrific.
 Twitter's new leadership displayed an incredible disrespect for the value developers added to both the ecosystem and core platform.

-So I stopped posting to Twitter.
+So I stopped posting to Twitter in 2012.
 It was many things.
 The limits on user auth tokens, which had already killed a few popular third-party Twitter apps; the problems with shutting down IFTTT recipes; the guidelines that restricted how you could use your own tweets.

 I knew leaving would be difficult, so I set up a series of posts to discourage my future self from ever joining again.
 My final tweets were timed to go out on the anniversary of Steve Jobs’s death.
 They’re a collected moment, a tribute to both Steve and how great Twitter could be.
 I like that they’re forever pinned at the top of my profile page.

-My last tweet was both a goodbye and a memory of what had made Twitter special.
+Years later, when others would leave Twitter because of the chaos caused by Elon Musk’s acquisition, and finally his decision to shut down third-party Twitter apps, some people would tweet their final goodbyes capturing all of that rage and frustration.
+My last tweet wasn’t like that.
+It was both a goodbye and a memory of what had made Twitter special.
 I wanted to highlight the good parts of Twitter because there were so many people causing trouble on the platform.
 For every beautiful tweet, there was hate and harassment and negative tweets and sarcasm and snark.

 Overlapping the developer-hostile attitude was a growing realization that Twitter was overwhelmed with managing the community.
 Hate and harassment spread mostly unchecked.
 Something about the short, 140-character posts seemed to bring out the worst in people.
 (I'll cover community and replies in more detail in part 5.)